Schema Extension

 Mandatory, single-value

 Defining the schema extension is all that midPoint needs to make full use of the attribute.
 Once it is defined in the schema midPoint will display the attribute in the GUI and it will be displayed using suitable user field, checked for mandatory value, the attribute may be used in mappings, etc. It will behave as if it was always a part of midPoint.
-The small additional configuration is required only when these attributes are used in mappings.
+The small additional configuration is required only needed if these attributes are used in mappings and contains same name as attribute from other schema, in this case we have to define namespace for attribute in mapping configuration.
 Then you have to let configuration know in which namespace it should look for an attribute definition.
 This is the namespace introduced by the attribute targetNamespace in the header of the extension XSD file.

 title:Example of a user object conforming to the schema above